New 'Kingsman: The Golden Circle' trailer out at SDCC 2017

 The new adventure, directed by Matthew Vaughn, tests both British and American agents to their limits, but can these secret organizations ultimately work as a team to defeat a common enemy and save the world?

 Check out the new trailer to see crazy car chases and fantastic fight scenes complete with cowboy touches like a lasso as a weapon.
-There are even whiskey delivery drones.
+There are even drones delivering a very special kind of bourbon that happens to be key to the film's plot.

+For more information about the tech in the film, check out CNET's Roger Cheng's interview with co-screenwriter Jane Goldman.

-Taron Egerton is back as the young Kingsman agent Eggsy, along with other returning stars; Channing Tatum, Halle Berry and Jeff Bridges are the Statesman agents.
+Taron Egerton is back as the young Kingsman agent Eggsy and Colin Firth as Harry Hart, along with other returning stars.
+Channing Tatum, Halle Berry and Jeff Bridges are the Statesman agents.
 And Julianne Moore is, well, watch the trailer.

-And for more information, check out CNET's Roger Cheng's report from the Q&A held today at San Diego Comic-Con.
+During the lively Comic-Con panel, cast members Berry, Tatum, Bridges, Firth, Egerton and Pedro Pascal joined Goldman and "Kingsman" co-creator Dave Gibbons in a shot of bourbon in honor of the boozy delivery drones featured in the new trailer.

+In fact, Berry didn't just take a shot, she drank a half pint of bourbon after Tatum poured her a very generous amount on stage during their panel, to the delight of the audience.

 "Kingsman: The Golden Circle" opens in theaters on September 22 in the US, Sept.
 29 in the UK and Sept.
 28 in Australia.